RanbowbbHuxiaolin/bert-scicite/README.md

 time to consult the version conflict problem for a library，which I managed to solve by create a new environment.
 (I guess it's another way of solving :joy: )

 The memory is a question.
-Sometimes just remeber to free the memory that isn't used.
+Sometimes just remember to free the memory that isn't used.

 The update of some functions in the previous tutorial makes the replication a little bit harder.
 But many people once made the same mistake or run into such a question like that.
 So it's a good way to search the error on Google instead of CSND I think.